rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/lab-using-rspm-packages.md

 Note that the app still does not work on RStudio Connect?
 Can you identify the issue?

 As an alternative, you could also create a repository based on *both* CRAN and local source packages following the documented steps for [Distributing Local Packages along with CRAN Packages](https://docs.rstudio.com/rspm/admin/quickstarts.html#quickstart-local-and-cran).
-In that case you would have switched the main repository in RStudio Server Pro instead of adding an additional one.
+In that case you would have switched the main repository in RStudio Workbench instead of adding an additional one.

 Congratulations on completing the RSPM section of this training course!